subhdcode20/React-Maze-Task/README.md

 go to url: localhost:3000

+It calculates obstacles on random positions.

+Use arrow keys to move the player around.

-project working on only 'dev' server as 'prod' server is not configured.
+Project working on only 'dev' server as 'prod' server is not configured.